Best Forex Brokers With Guaranteed Stop Loss 2021

-Limit Order Placement 5 pips from current market price
+Limit Order Placement 5 pips from the current market price

-Stop Order Placement 30 pips from current market price
+Stop Order Placement 30 pips from the current market price

 (1-3 pips on Majors).

 MAYZUS – EURUSD Stop Loss minimum distance – 2 pips, Take profit minimum distance – 2 pips from the current market price.
-The minimum distance vary depending on the account type.
+The minimum distance varies depending on the account type.

 RoboForex – EURUSD limit & stop levels distance – 2 pips.

-Saxo Bank – EURUSD Stop Order minimum distance – 20 pips from current market price.
+Saxo Bank – EURUSD Stop Order minimum distance – 20 pips from the current market price.

 XM – EURUSD Stop Loss minimum distance – 5 pips, Take profit minimum distance – 5 pips from the current market price.

-Vantage FX – minimum distance 3 pips for TP/SL from actual price.
+Vantage FX – a minimum distance of 3 pips for TP/SL from the actual price.